nicotine-plus/nicotine-plus/doc/RUNFROMGIT.md

 # Run Nicotine+ from git

 ## Installing the dependencies
-To run nicotine from git you first have to install all required dependencies.
+To run Nicotine+ from git, you first have to install all required dependencies.
 You may also want to install the optional dependencies.
 See [DEPENDENCIES.md](doc/DEPENDENCIES.md)

 ## Clone the repository and run nicotine